Pysanky are a lot like Asheville- unique, fun and colorful!

 Andrea has been teaching pysanky in Asheville since she moved here in 2013.
-In addition to teaching at her studio, she has also taught at businesses, private homes, the Biltmore Estate, Osher Lifelong Learning Institute (OLLI) at UNCA Asheville, Greenville Center for Creative Arts, Transylvania County Center for the Arts, Roots + Wings Preschool, as well as done demonstrations and events around town including at The Grovewood Gallery, the Asheville Greek Festival, the Asheville Easter Festival, and with LEAF’s Easel Rider Mobile Art Truck.
+In addition to teaching at her studio, she has also taught at businesses, private homes, the Biltmore Estate, Osher Lifelong Learning Institute (OLLI) at UNCA Asheville, The North Carolina Arboretum, Greenville Center for Creative Arts, Transylvania County Center for the Arts, Roots + Wings Preschool, as well as done demonstrations and events around town including at The Grovewood Gallery, the Asheville Greek Festival, the Asheville Easter Festival, and with LEAF’s Easel Rider Mobile Art Truck.
 Andrea also has three pysanky in the collection of the Pysanky Museum in Kolomyia, Ukraine.

 Quotes from Andrea's students: